 Sievituo Chevy a.k.a Yakuza Solo is travelling the world on a bamboo bike he made himself.
 His mission is to spread the word of Nagaland and human kindness.
-Reading this you went – NagaWhat??
-That’s a legit question.
-It’s one of the smallest states in India (Kohima is the capital), somewhere between Bhutan, Bangladesh and Myanmar.
-Nagaland abounds in falcons and, you guessed it, bamboo.
-Christian missionaries are responsible for Nagas giving up on animism, which is, ironically, so totally back now.
+Nagaland is one of the smallest states in India (Kohima is the capital), somewhere between Bhutan, Bangladesh and Myanmar.
+Nagaland abounds in falcons and bamboo.
+Christian missionaries are responsible for Nagas giving up on animism which is ironically, so totally back now.
 Oh well.

-I was lucky to have Chevy as my guest, here in the city of Brooklyn, for a few days.
+I was fortunate to have Chevy as my guest, here in the city of Brooklyn.
 What a delight.
-I was, particularly, following his journey through the Balkans, because the Balkans, you know, that’s my Nagaland.
-A site of an Asiatic backpacker with dreadlocks on a bamboo bike, somewhere in a distant Serbian village, is nothing short of ludicrous.
-Chevy speaks smiles though, and, everyone gets those.
+Earlier this year, I was following his journey through the Balkans.
+The Balkans – that’s my Nagaland.
+A site of an Asiatic backpacker with dreadlocks on a bamboo bike somewhere in a distant Serbian village is nothing short of a scene from Kusturica’s movies.

-Admittedly, I wanted to check out that bike up close.
+Admittedly, I wanted to check out his bike up close.
 I’m a total sucker for bamboo bikes.
-Bikes&Humans sells them, I have one and, talk about ‘em all the time.
-The cycling subculture is as diverse and beautiful as Brooklyn but I’d go with bamboo biking any day.
+Bikes&Humans sells them, I have one, and talk about ‘em all the time.
 So old school and so cutting edge.
 You can make one yourself.
 Each is unique.
 Bamboo is never killed when harvested.
 Naturally dampens vibration.
 So pure and authentic.
 Bamboo has a soul.

-After his first day of exploration we met in the evening and, I asked him how his day was.
+After his first day of exploration, I asked him how his day was.
 He said he saw a father standing with two screaming kids on the street.
-One of them was cursing.
-The father looked at Chevy, shrugging his shoulders and explaining – I don’t want them to curse but I don’t want them to stop talking either, whatever they talk about.
+One of the kids was cursing.
+The father looked at Chevy and said – I don’t want them to curse but I don’t want them to stop talking either, whatever they talk about.
 I’d rather have them grow up having a voice.
 Chevy then told me – He’s right for letting them speak; growing up, I was never allowed to speak among adults.
 And, I’ve lost my voice.
 It’s an Asian thing.

 That was Chevy’s story after spending a day in NYC.
-It was a story about humans, recognition and, wisdom.
-What you seek is seeking you, no?
+It was a story about humans, recognition, and wisdom.
+What you seek is seeking you?
 Chevy has a rare gift of showing up for humans in an authentic way.
 He’s a natural like that.
 He has a wide smile and raw charisma.
-Old school, almost knightly, gestures and, boyish lightness of being.
-A talented story teller with integrity.
-He reminded me how lonely I am in NY and I reminded him not to be afraid to want what he desires (as Zizek has famously put it).
+Old school, almost knightly, gestures and boyish lightness of being.
+A talented storyteller with integrity.
+He reminded me how lonely and productive I am in NYC and I reminded him not to be afraid to want what he desires.
 Bamboo creates genuine connections.
-It can even melt sarcasm.

-While his trip is funded by generous patrons, Chevy also supports a community organization in Kohima, Project 72h, which promotes recycling through street art and other innovative actions.
-He will, eventually, go back to Nagaland and, kick start a small production of bamboo bikes.
+While his trip is funded by generous patrons, Chevy also finds time to support a community organization in Kohima, Project 72h, which promotes recycling through street art and other innovative actions.
+He will, eventually, go back to Nagaland and, kick-start a small production of bamboo bikes.

 Kate of Bikes&Humans: What cycling means for you?